The 4 most effective email templates to follow up on outstanding invoices

 There are many reasons why a customer might dispute an invoice.
 Perhaps they believe that the pricing is too high, that they received inferior goods or services, or that they were never even provided with the goods or services in the first place.

-Here are seven of the most common invoice disputes and how to deal with them:
+An invoice dispute could emerge for many reasons, but understanding why a customer may dispute an invoice will help streamline the resolution process.
+Here are seven of the most common causes of invoice disputes and how to deal with them:

-One of the most common invoice disputes is when a customer is unhappy with the work that was provided.
+One of the most likely reasons for invoice disputes is when a customer is unhappy with the work that was provided.

-If you receive feedback from a client that indicates they are dissatisfied with your work, try to resolve the issue as quickly as possible.
+If you receive feedback from a client that indicates they are dissatisfied with your work, try to resolve the issue as quickly as possible while appreciating their legal rights as well as yours.

 Your first step should be to find out why they believe the work is unsatisfactory, and ask for evidence.

-Remember, the goal is to keep the client happy, so consider the impact on customer experience and the importance of customer experience to your business.
+Remember, the goal is to keep the client happy, so consider the impact on client experiences and the importance of customer experience to your business.

 However, in cases where you have delivered a service that has not resulted in the desired outcome, you should refer to your contract.

-It is also recommended to include a clause in your payment terms on how disputes are resolved, to act as a guideline for your staff when this occurs.
+It is also recommended to include a clause in your payment terms on how disputes are resolved, to act as a guideline for your staff to resolve complaints when this occurs.

 Faulty goods are one of the easier disputes to resolve as you can simply offer to repair or replace the goods.
 If this is not possible, then you should refund the customer in full.